dwadden/dygiepp/README.md

     --cuda-device 0
 ```

-**Caveat**: Models trained to predict coreference clusters will make predictions on a whole document at once.
+**Caveat**: Models trained to predict coreference clusters need to make predictions on a whole document at once.
 This can cause memory issues.
-If you just need entity and relation extraction, re-train a model with the [coref loss weight](https://github.com/dwadden/dygiepp/blob/master/training_config/scierc_working_example.jsonnet#L50) set to 0.
-During evaluation, models with no coref objective will predict a sentence at a time, mitigating the memory issues.
+To get around this there are two options:

+- Make predictions using a model that doesn't do coreference propagation.
+These models predict a sentence at a time, and shouldn't run into memory issues.
+For SciERC, use `scierc-lightweight`.
+To train your own coref-free model, set [coref loss weight](https://github.com/dwadden/dygiepp/blob/master/training_config/scierc_working_example.jsonnet#L50) to 0 in the relevant training config.
+- Split documents up into smaller chunks (5 sentences should be safe), make predictions using a model with coref prop, and stitch things back together.

 See the [docs](https://allenai.github.io/allennlp-docs/api/commands/predict/) for more prediction options.